SoftwareAG/c8y-docs/content/cockpit/dashboards.md

     Cumulocity IoT includes preset widget types, for example alarm or data point lists, linear or radial gauges.
 Since each widget type displays different data, different parameters are required to configure it.
 See *Cockpit > Widgets collection* in the *User guide* for details on each widget type and its configuration."
 ---

+{{< c8y-admon-related >}}
+- [Tutorials > Add a custom widget to a dashboard](/guides/web/#add-a-custom-widget) in the *Web SDK guide* for more information on working with custom widgets in the {{< product-c8y-iot >}} environment.
+- [Application configuration](/guides/web/#application-configuration) in the *Web SDK guide* for further information on how to customize the {{< product-c8y-iot >}} environment.
+{{< /c8y-admon-related >}}

+{{< product-c8y-iot >}} allows you to create individualized dashboards for all your groups and devices.
-Dashboards provide you with a customized visualization of your data by using a set of widgets.
+Dashboards provide you with a customized visualization of your data, for example, alarms and events, and allow you to trigger remote actions, by using a set of widgets.
 Widgets can display maps, images, graphs, tables, and other graphic representations of data.

 {{< c8y-admon-req >}}
 ROLES & PERMISSIONS: